 A lot merger is another form of Lot Line Adjustment.
 It is a boundary adjustment between four or fewer parcels, where the land from two or more parcels are merged in to one or more parcels, where number of parcels created are less than originally existed, and where a greater number of parcels than originally existed are not thereby created.

-The criteria for acceptance are the same as Lot Line Adjustment with the following exception: The parcels to be merged must have the same ownership
+Criteria For Acceptance: The criteria for acceptance are similar to Lot Line Adjustment with the following exception: The parcels to be merged must have the same ownership and number of lots can exceed 4.
+Please see the General Information above for more information.

-The following statement should be shown on the body of pro-forma deed:
+The following statement should be shown on the body of Lot Merger grant deed for each merged parcel:

 - Certificate of Compliance for Lot Merger